JuliaBayless/weekend-movie-sagas1/README.md

 ## Getting Started

-Fork and clone repo
+[ ]Fork and clone repo

-Open up folder to database.sql

-Open up Postgres and create a database named "saga_movies_weekend".

 ### Prerequisites

-What do I need to install before I can run your project
+[ ]Open terminal and type 'npm install'

+[ ]Open up Postico and create a database named "saga_movies_weekend".

 ### Installation

+[ ]Open up folder to database.sql

-Copy and paste whats in the file into Postgres and install each table with its values.
+[ ]Copy and paste whats in the file into Postico and install each table with its values.
 That will get you started with the databases

+[ ]After thats downloaded,
-Open terminal and type 'npm install'
+    type 'npm run server' and

-After thats downloaded, type 'npm run server' and 'npm run client' in a second terminal.
+    'npm run client' in a second terminal.

 ## Usage